farzadrastegar/setup-hadoop/README.md

    http://localhost:8080

 8. Install Hortonworks Data Platform (HDP) on hadooop nodes.
+The following steps are also available in [this link](https://www.youtube.com/watch?v=f9Yw-czkaKg) at 3:30.

    8.1.
 Using the node where Ambari is installed, go to the following URL (user:admin, pass:admin)